py5coding/py5book/content/install.md

 #### Install Java

-You will need to have Java 17 (or later) installed on your computer.
+You will need to have Java 17 (but preferably Java 21) installed on your computer.

 There are many avenues for doing this, starting with the [detailed but not particularly readable instructions on the official java.com website](https://java.com/en/download/help/download_options.html).